 JAVA AND APP DEVELOPMENT

 After trying Python and Processing, students are prepared to jump into Java and object-oriented programming.
 While Java is a powerful programming language, we have fun starting tools to introduce concepts like objects and classes using an intuitive development environment.
 Once a student is comfortable programming in Java, moving on to other object-oriented languages like C++ and Objective-C is much easier.
 Java is used for Android smartphone apps so the students will be ready to try Android app development.
-For app development we start with App Inventor as an introductory tool and then continue to a tool called Corona.
+For app development we use a tool called Corona.
 Corona allows cross-platform app development for Android and iOS, and is also a 2D game engine with sprites and physics.
 Corona uses the Lua programming languages and is similar to Python in many ways so students adapt to it quickly.